 Let it Go . . .

 Hub metro stations are also the most crowded.
-On some metro stations like République, Chatelet, Saint Michel or Montparnasse, it is like if all the city wanted to enter on the trains.
+On some metro stations like République, Chatelet, Saint Michel, or Montparnasse, it is as if all the city wanted to enter on the trains.
 During the rush hour, there is a metro every 2 minutes so if you are not in a rush and the train is too crowded, just let it go and wait for the next one . . .

 I hope this article will help you with the Metro of Paris in the Summer.
 Good luck!